mrpowers-io/spark-daria/README.md

 ## Representative Examples

-The [https://github.com/MrPowers/spark-daria/wiki](https://github.com/MrPowers/spark-daria/wiki) contains documentation for the public methods provided by Daria.
+The [wiki](https://github.com/MrPowers/spark-daria/wiki) contains documentation for the public methods provided by Daria.

-The README contains a subset of examples to familiarize new visitors with the project.
+This README contains a subset of examples to familiarize new visitors with the project.

 ### sql.functions